Never Wonder How Much to Tip in Amsterdam Again

 Dinner is meant to be relaxed.
 Restaurants will not rush you, neither will a waiter come often to your table (to give you privacy).

+Tap water is usually not free in the Netherlands.
 This surprises many visitors, but it’s normal here.
 You can always ask, but they might say no. Or, tapwater is offered for a small fee.
+Don’t hold this against the server.
+It’s common policy in the Netherlands.

 None of these things mean bad service.
 It’s simply the local style.
 So don’t judge the service too quickly, it’s often simply the Dutch dining style.